Lowkey: Other work

 In July 2008, the Theatre Royal, Bath put on a production of Max and Beth, a contemporary adaptation of Macbeth by William Shakespeare written by Lowkey entirely in rhyme.
 Lowkey also helped publicise the NSPCC's Don't Hide It campaign, and contributed a free song to it, in which his lyrics are delivered from the perspective of a female victim of sexual abuse.
 He also formed a non-profit organisation, People's Army with fellow rapper Logic, with whom he has also made an unreleased album with (New World Order), and met up with then-Liberal Democrats leader Menzies Campbell as a representative of his local community.
 He has written articles for The Guardian and left-wing website Ceasefire Magazine.
 He hosts a podcast on MintPress News.

+Reception

+Lowkey is frequently described in media as a conscious hip-hop artist and is noted for his politically charged lyricism.
+Critics and analyses have pointed to the consistency and intellectual depth of his work, noting that his discography forms "an ongoing investigation into state power, militarism, and corporate complicity" sustained across decades.
+His sophomore album, Soundtrack to the Struggle (2011), is considered a "cult classic" that debuted at number one on the UK hip-hop charts and demonstrated his ability to fuse the personal with the political, noting that while his work is political, it maintains musical depth through varied production, storytelling, and moments of personal introspection on tracks dealing with mental health and family.
+The 2019 follow-up, Soundtrack to the Struggle 2, was met with critical acclaim, with The Canary describing it as the "most important album of the decade".